My contributions to the Rust project

 Final words

 With this brief summary and other non-listed PRs, I think I made a small but positive impact on the ecosystem.
-Thank you very much for all the reviewers and mentors that helped me along the way with special mentions to petrochenkov, Centril and matthewjasper.
+Thank you very much to all the reviewers and mentors that helped me along the way with special mentions to petrochenkov, Centril and matthewjasper.